Some rejoicing news for a change in these times

 pendant from Robert Belfer apparently donated many artifacts

-to the Metropolitan Museum of Art in New York before deciding to entrust his present
+to the Metropolitan Museum of Art in New York before he decided to entrust his present

 collection to the Israel Museum